 — Cord could be longer

 Sennheiser has a longstanding reputation for high-quality, commercial-grade audio products and the HD 25 headphones are no exception.
-These headphones provide great sound output and isolation to handle extreme external sound volume.
+These headphones provide great sound output and isolation to handle the extreme external sound volume.

 The HD 25s are lightweight and comfortable, featuring rotatable ear cups for single-ear listening.
-The on-ear padding could be better and the cord could be longer but they are durable, well made, and should hold up to years of use.
+The on-ear padding could be better and the cord could be longer but they are durable, well-made, and should hold up to years of use.

 There are headphones with better sound quality and there are cheaper headphones, but none that are as ideal for DJ work for the money.
-That’s why if you’re looking for a good set of professional quality DJ headphones, the Sennheiser HD 25 is the top pick.
+That’s why if you’re looking for a good set of professional-quality DJ headphones, the Sennheiser HD 25 is the top pick.